paul-grozav/source.paul.grozav.info/kb/linux/graphical_interface.md

 ---
 ## 1. "X" server

-The `xorg` package, only allows you to run `startx` which will allow you to start a GUI session.
+The `xorg` package, allows you to start a GUI session.
 ```bash
 packages="" &&
 packages="${packages} xorg" && # xinit, xauth, xterm